-We look forward to meeting you at CUCOH 2015,
+We look forward to seeing you at CUCOH 2017,

 "...PARTICULAR ATTENTION WILL BE PAID TO DEVELOPING AN UNDERSTANDING OF THE INTELLECTUAL AND POLITICAL CLIMATES OF THE HEALTHCARE ENVIRONMENT IN WHICH TOMORROW'S PROFESSIONALS WILL BE WORKING."

 - Present a cohesive overview of the current state of Canadian healthcare and explore specific areas of future change, especially those relevant over the ten years.

 - Increase the exchange of knowledge between professionals and students from across Canada by facilitating interdisciplinary discussions and debates.